DePaul University Theatre School > Admission >

 Applications & Admission

-Each year, we have about 1700 applicants and we accept a total of 106 incoming students - 92 new BFAs and 14 new MFAs.
+Each year, we have about 1700 applicants for an incoming class of 106 students - 92 new BFAs and 14 new MFAs.
 Because of the conservatory nature of our training, we have strict capacities for each program which makes admission highly competitive.
-The admission rate (those admitted versus the number who apply) depends on the major to which you are applying.
-On average, our admissions rate is about 15%.
+The admission rate (those admitted versus the number who apply) varies depending on the major to which you are applying.

 Can I transfer into The Theatre School?